Special Educational Needs

 The Staff and Governors of St Mary's Academy believe that all children attending the school, whatever their educational needs and abilities, deserve and should receive a broad and well balanced education.
 This belief underlies teaching throughout the school.
 Children with special educational needs have access to all activities within the school, all the children work and play together.

-If you feel that your child is not progressing at the same rate as others in their year group you should approach their class teacher in the first instance to discuss your concerns.
-If necessary a programme of action will be agreed with the school's Special Educational Needs Co-ordinator who will monitor and review progress.
+If you feel that your child is not progressing at the same rate as others in their year group, you should approach their class teacher in the first instance to discuss your concerns.
+If necessary, a programme of action will be agreed with the school's Special Educational Needs Co-ordinator who will monitor and review progress.
 You will be kept informed and involved throughout - a requirement of the Government's Code of Practice, and which the school whole-heartedly endorses and supports.

-If you wish to find out more about the school's special educational needs policy please approach Mrs Martin or Miss Attenborough
+If you wish to find out more about the school's special educational needs policy, please approach Mrs Martin or Mrs Baxter our school SEND Co-ordinators or Ms Sue Steptoe our Governor with responsibility for Special Needs.

 School Offer for St. Mary’s CE Academy